keithtyser/judgeflow/README.md

 - `revised_score`: The LLM's revised score after self-reflection (optional)
 - `revision_delta`: The difference between revised and initial score (optional)
 - `critique`: The LLM's self-critique or explanation (optional)
+- `self_conf`: The LLM's self-reported confidence in its initial score (0-100)
+- `agree_conf`: The agreement percentage, i.e., the % of 3 resampled scores within ±1 point of the original score
 - `timestamp`: When the evaluation was performed

 ### LLM Adapter (`llm.py`)